The Five Rules For Growing A Beard.

 3-Find a shape that suits you

 There’s always the temptation caused by beard envy to hack away and try something that really just looks better on your mate or that model.
 Different shapes suit different beards however and there are all kinds of charts that can help you look for realistic inspiration and facial comparisons.
-Ideally though, you should pop in to your local Murdock branch and get some professional advice from one of our expert barbers.
+Ideally though, you should pop in to your local Murdock barbershop and get some professional advice from one of our experts.
 Once you’ve decided where you want to go with your beard, stick to it.

 4-Play to your strengths

 Growing a beard is a full-time job.
 Even when your facial hair has reached a desired length there is much work to be done.
 The best course of action is to visit an expert barber and have them assess the required amount of trimming and shaping.
 Beard Trims can range from £20 -£45 so if you’re in the mood, book an appointment to treat yourself and your beard.

 If your beard happens to be patchy in areas - don't worry, you can still work with this.
 Your barber will always be able to advise on the best options to take and also help reach those tricky areas.
 From this point you can build a healthy relationship and continue to visit for frequent shorter trims to maintain a consistent style.